There are many ethical and legal issues to consider when involving children and young people in research.

 Consent for 16 and 17 year olds who lack capacity

-If a young person, aged 16 and over, is deemed not to be competent to give consent themselves to participate in a non-CTIMP; you must proceed in line with the Mental Capacity Act (in England and Wales) or common law (in Northern Ireland).
+If a young person, aged 16 and over, is deemed not to be competent to give consent themselves to participate in a non-CTIMP; you must proceed in line with the Mental Capacity Act (in England and Wales) or the Mental Capacity Act (Northern Ireland) 2016.

 Children and young people's wishes and assent